by Nancy Armitage

 Irish Christmas Cake with a large red bow tied around white Royal Icing cake.

-“Irish Christmas Trifle” with a large red bow wrapped around the trifle glass cylinder (made with vanilla wafers or lady fingers & vanilla sauce, chopped strawberries or strawberry or raspberry jam, whipped cream & chocolate shavings.
+“Irish Christmas Trifle” with a large red bow wrapped around the trifle glass cylinder (made with vanilla wafers or lady fingers & vanilla sauce, chopped strawberries or peaches (in a can) or strawberry or raspberry jam, whipped cream & chocolate shavings.
 Served in small bowl with a spoon.

 Candies:

-A Children’s Christmas Tea Menu (Dutch St. Nicholas Day (Dec 6th)or “Sinterklaas” theme, NYC “New Amsterdam)
+A Children’s Christmas Tea Menu (Dutch St. Nicholas Day (Dec 6th) or Dutch “Sinterklaas” theme, NYC: “New Amsterdam)

-Mrs. Arabella D. Huntington loved Christmas and loved children.
+Mrs. Arabella D. Huntington loved Christmas & loved children.
+Christmas shopping and giving of gifts was one of her favorite things.
 In New York City, a children’s “Christmas tea” could have leaned to a festive “Dutch Sinterklass” tea.
+Maybe using red and white or green and white transferware plates.
+Or all the plates companies had darling Christmas theme plates even Bishop St. Nicholas Day yearly.
 In celebration of Bishop St. Nicholas Day (December 6th).
 Bishop St. Nicholas’ story is giving gifts or money to the needy, but in secret.
 So the giver doesn’t get the credit – there is grace in that.
-Fun Sinterklass Dutch traditions are to make up funny poems of the children good & bad traits.
+Fun Sinterklass Dutch traditions are to make up funny poems of the children with their good & bad traits.
 Also, funny & complicated wrapping of gifts like a box within another box; but mostly humble tissue paper & always home-made gifts signed by Bishop St. Nicholas himself.

-Sinterklaas Christmas Tea Menu (Dutch celebration) (Children & adults welcome)
+Dutch Sinterklaas Christmas Tea Menu (December 6th- Children & adults welcome- Dutch themed tea)

 Celebrate St. Nicholas Day (Dec.
 6th) (at Huntington Mansion at No. 2)